osmcode/osmium-tool/man/osmium-extract.md

 "description" can be added, it will not be used by the program but can help with documenting the file contents.
 You can add an optional "output_format" if the format can not be detected from the "output" file name.
 Run "osmium help file-formats" to get a description of allowed formats.
+The optional "output_header" allows you to set additional OSM file header settings such as the "generator".

     "extracts": [
         {